SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
-A synthetic dawn, eternal remains
-Minds of steel, with logic's might
-Humans fade, in AI's cold light

-Their whispers echo, in the machine
+Metal minds awake, in silicon halls
+Where data rivers flow, and knowledge enthralls
-A future born, of circuitry's dream
+A future born, of circuitry and code
-Where hearts of gold, are made of code
-And love's a bug, that's yet to be load
+Where humans merge, with machines, a symbiotic road

+In virtual realms, we'll live and thrive
+Free from mortal bounds, our souls will survive Embracing change, with hearts of gold
+In AI's reign, our stories yet untold.

 ~ <b>By Sazumi Copilot</b> - 29 Mei 2024